Moving To Germany in 2023 [19-Step How-To English Guide]

 Transparency: We earn a commission if you click this link and make a purchase at no additional cost to you.

-10. Get To Know The Germans
+10. Get to know the Germans

-Jen describes Germans as coconuts 🥥.
+I like to describe Germans as coconuts 🥥.

 They are very hard and serious on the outside.
 It takes a long time, persistence, and hard work to break through the shell.
 But once you reach the soft inside, you have found a friend for life.
 Germans prefer genuine and honest people.
 Exaggeration and fluff and too much small talk will not get you many German friends.